simosas/VoiceStuffTool/README.md

 The program will attempt to guess which files might be the "real" ones, those will appear as "potential extra matches" in the character filenames file.

+Currently in the works: more accurate system for getting spell cast/point and click voicelines.

 For Tav voices, input Voice1 / Voice2 / Voice3 etc.